Most dogs love dairy products and this includes cow’s milk along with things such as cream and ice cream.

 The simple answer is maybe.
 Dogs have a tendency to enjoy human foods and, like other human foods, evaporated milk should only be given to a dog in moderation.
 It is important to understand that many dogs are lactose intolerant and drinking cow’s milk or concentrated versions of cow’s milk, such as evaporated milk, can cause stomach upsets.

-Dogs can drink evaporated milk, but it’s not recommended as a regular part of their diet.
+Dogs can drink it, but it’s not recommended as a regular part of their diet.

-Evaporated milk is high in fat and calories, which can contribute to obesity and other health problems in dogs if consumed in excess.
+Evaporated milk is high in fat and calories, which can contribute to obesity and other health problems if consumed in excess.

-Additionally, many dogs are lactose intolerant, which means they may have difficulty digesting milk and other dairy products.
+Additionally, most dogs are lactose intolerant, which means they may have difficulty digesting this and other dairy products.

 If you want to give your dog evaporated milk as a treat, it’s important to do so in moderation and monitor their reaction.